-We and the underwriters for this offering named below have entered into an underwriting agreement with respect to the shares of our common stock and warrants being offered.
-Subject to the terms and conditions of the underwriting agreement, each underwriter has severally agreed to purchase from us the number of shares of common stock and the number of warrants set forth opposite its name below.
+We and the underwriters for this offering named below have entered into an underwriting agreement with respect to the shares of our common stock being offered.
+Subject to the terms and conditions of the underwriting agreement, each underwriter has severally agreed to purchase from us the number of shares of common stock set forth opposite its name below.
 Cowen and Company, LLC is the representative of the underwriters.

-Underwriter Number of Units
+Underwriter Number of Shares

 Cowen and Company, LLC

 Roth Capital Partners, LLC

-Total 7,500,000
+Total

-The underwriting agreement provides that the obligations of the underwriters are subject to certain conditions precedent and that the underwriters have agreed, severally and not jointly, to purchase all of the units sold under the underwriting agreement if any of these units are purchased.
+The underwriting agreement provides that the obligations of the underwriters are subject to certain conditions precedent and that the underwriters have agreed, severally and not jointly, to purchase all of the shares sold under the underwriting agreement if any of these shares are purchased.
 If an underwriter defaults, the underwriting agreement provides that the purchase commitments of the non-defaulting underwriters may be increased or the underwriting agreement may be terminated.